 - You may take any eligible 700-level Psychology course in your senior year (90+ completed credits) for Capstone credit.

-- At the beginning of the semester, ask your professor about the possibility of taking the course for Capstone credit.
+- Ask your professor about the possibility of taking the course for Capstone credit.
 Remember that your professor is not obligated to designate a course for Capstone credit.
 Please be respectful in approaching your professor, and if the answer is no, please accept this decision.

 - Meet and discuss with your professor what you will be doing to constitute your Capstone experience.
 In some cases, it will be an extra assignment; in others it will involve the expansion of existing class work.
 Your professor will use his/her professional discretion to determine what constitutes as your Capstone experience.